What gives me an edge

 Advert ideas is based on the Sunshine Coast.
 I’m all about quality graphic design and personalised service.
 Unlike other professions, the design industry is not regulated, so it’s hard to know what quality you’re going to get for your money.
 With 20 years experience and a BA in design, it’s hard to find someone that will be more capable of making your business stand out and become more profitable through branding and digital design.
 As a sole trader with a broad knowledge of all things design and advertising, I collaborate closely with you to deliver the best strategy and execution for your advertising needs.
 Unlike other agencies I don’t outsource work to juniors or overseas agencies, so whether you choose to work side by side or remotely, I’m hands on with your print, technical, imagery, branding and online requirements.

-The new office – come and meet me for a coffee to discuss your needs.
+The new office – Brightwater Estate – Come and meet me for a coffee to discuss your needs.

 Get In touch